tlsnotary/website/blog/2025-08-31-benchmarks/index.md

 Alongside major protocol changes like QuickSilver, smaller optimizations also help reduce runtime:

-- **Nagle’s algorithm** — disabled in these benchmarks (`TCP_NODELAY` enabled).
+- **TCP_NODELAY** — enabled in these benchmarks to disable Nagle's algorithm.
 Nagle normally batches small TCP packets to improve efficiency, but in interactive protocols like TLSNotary it adds latency.
 Disabling it ensures packets are sent immediately.
 [Learn more](https://en.wikipedia.org/wiki/Nagle%27s_algorithm).

 - **Deferred decryption** — enabled here.
 This defers decryption until a full TLS transcript is available, reducing the amount of data that must be processed with MPC.